sequenceiq/hadoop-docker/README.md

 In order to use the Docker image you have just build or pulled use:

+**Make sure that SELinux is disabled on the host.
+If you are using boot2docker you don't need to do anything.**

 ```
 docker run -i -t sequenceiq/hadoop-docker:2.5.1 /etc/bootstrap.sh -bash
 ```